Pennsylvania Corn Mazes

 Location: 1459 Tatamy Road, Palmer Township, Easton, PA 18045

-Bear Rock Junction – New Tripoli, PA – NO MAZE IN 2014
+Bear Rock Junction – New Tripoli, PA – 2+ acres

-They are doing crop rotation so there weill be no corn maze in 2014.
-They play on returning in 2015.
-Normally, they have 4 miles of trails through their corn.
+Opens September 11, 2015.
 Hayrides, scavenger hunt games, super trike races and launching apples.
 Bear Rock Junction also offers mini golf and go karts.

 Location: 8181 Route 309, New Tripoli, PA